 Store in an airtight container at room temperature for 2 to 3 days.
 To freeze leftover slices, wrap each slice in plastic wrap and place in a freezer-safe container for up to 3 months.

-For more cake recipes, why not check out these recipes:
+For more classic British cake recipes, why not check out these family favourites:

 - My favourite vanilla layer cake with scrumptious buttercream (vegan)